BrandonHohn/BlenderImportExportTools/README.md

 Whenever I have this issue, this fix immediately solves my issues.

 Sometimes the spacing is slightly off and creates an incomplete grid with some of the imported groups being slightly out of place.

-_Disclaimer_

-This project was created from start to end with prompt engineering as a test of an AI workflow.